-Running from Monday 27 January to Sunday 2 February 2020, the Big Reading Challenge aims to raise £5,000 for Dolly Parton’s Imagination Library – an amazing scheme that delivers a free book every month to children from birth up until the age of five.
+Running for seven days from Monday 30 January to Sunday 5 February 2023, the Big Reading Challenge aims to raise more than £5,000 for Dolly Parton’s Imagination Library: an amazing scheme that delivers a free book every month to local children from birth up to five years of age.

-Cllr Mellen will launch the challenge on Monday 27 January by reading to a group of children from Welbeck Primary School in The Meadows on the building site of what is proposed to become the new Central Library on the former Broadmarsh Car Park.
+Cllr Mellen and Cllr Barnard will launch the challenge on Monday 30 January by reading to a class of children from Welbeck Primary School inside the Leader’s Office at the council’s Loxley House headquarters.

-The Imagination Library was set up in Nottingham in 2011 and is now running successfully in 10 of the city’s 20 wards.
-Supported by Nottingham Rotary Club, Small Steps Big Changes, Trent Vineyard church and hundreds of individual sponsors, more than 5,400 children aged 0 to five currently receive the books each month.
+The Council’s involvement with the Imagination Library started in 2011, following a ‘Year of Reading’, and the scheme is now running successfully in ten of the city’s 20 wards – supported by Nottingham Rotary Club, Small Steps Big Changes and hundreds of individual sponsors.

 “By getting books, our children are more likely to be ready to start school when they turn five.
 We know that reading with children is one of the best ways to set them up for a bright future.”

-The imagination Library in Nottingham relies on donations.
+The Imagination Library in Nottingham relies on donations to help parents and children enjoy exploring books together.
 Every little helps:

--£25 pays for a new book each month for a year
+- £25 pays for a new book every month for a year

--£125 pays for a book every month from birth until age five
+- £125 pays for a new book every month from birth until age five.

-To support the Big Reading Challenge, please visit the fundraising page www.gofundme.com/BigReadingChallenge2020.
+To support this year’s Big Reading Challenge, please visit the fundraising page at www.gofundme.com/f/bigreadingchallenge2023.

-More information about the work of the Imagination Library in Nottingham is available at www.dollybooksnottingham.org.
+For more information about the Imagination Library in Nottingham, please visit the website at www.dollybooksnottingham.org.